jindrichmynarz/dissertation/parts/case_based_reasoning.md

 The reused solution is evaluated in the *Revise* step to assess whether it is applicable to the query problem.
 Without this step a CBR system cannot learn from its mistakes.
+It is the step in which CBR may add user feedback.

-Finally, in the *Retain* step, the query problem and its solution may be incorporated in the case base as a new case for future learning.
+Finally, in the *Retain* step, the query problem and its revised and adopted solution may be incorporated in the case base as a new case for future learning.
 Alternatively, the generated case may be discarded if the CBR system stores only the actual cases.

-This cycle may be preceded by preparatory steps described by Richter and Weber [-@Richter2013].
+The CBR cycle may be preceded by preparatory steps described by Richter and Weber [-@Richter2013].
 A CBR system can be initialized by the *Knowledge representation* step, which structures the knowledge contained in cases the system learns from.
-Cases are explicitly formulated and described in a structured way, so that their similarity may be determined effectively.
+Cases are explicitly formulated and described in a structured way, so that their similarity can be determined effectively.
 The simplest representation of a case is a set of feature-value pairs.
 However, using more sophisticated data structures is common.
-In order to compute similarity of cases, they must be described using comparable features.
-Put differently, descriptions of cases must adhere to the same schema.
+In order to compute similarity of cases, they must be described using comparable features, or, put differently, the descriptions of cases must adhere to the same schema.

 *Problem formulation* is a preliminary step in which a query problem is formulated.
 A query can be considered a partially specified case.